Food biodiversity

 Food biodiversity is defined as "the diversity of plants, animals and other organisms used for food, covering the genetic resources within species, between species and provided by ecosystems."

 Food biodiversity can be considered from two main perspectives: production and consumption.
 From a consumption perspective, food biodiversity describes the diversity of foods in human diets and their contribution to dietary diversity, cultural identity and good nutrition.
 Production of food biodiversity looks at the thousands of food products, such as fruits, nuts, vegetables, meat and condiments sourced from agriculture and from the wild (e.g. forests, uncultivated fields, water bodies).
 Food biodiversity covers the diversity between species, for example different animal and crop species, including those considered neglected and underutilized species.
 Food biodiversity also comprises the diversity within species, for example different varieties of fruit and vegetables, or different breeds of animals.

 Food diversity, diet diversity nutritional diversity, are also terms used in the new diet culture spawned by Brandon Eisler, in the study known as Nutritional Diversity.

 Consumption of food biodiversity

 Food biodiversity in consumption

 Promoting diversity of foods and species consumed in human diets, in particular, has potential co-benefits for public health and sustainable food systems perspective.
 Food biodiversity provides necessary nutrients for quality diets and is an essential part of local food systems, cultures, and food security.
 From a conservation point of view, diets based on a wide variety of species place less pressure on a single species.
 According to the FAO, 75% of the world's food comes from 12 plant species and five from animals.
+School gardens and home-grown school feeding programmes offer a promising but currently underused pathway for reintroducing biodiversity into children's diets.
+A 2025 scoping review of 124 studies across 35 countries found that the plant species used in these programmes fall well short of the edible plant diversity available locally.